haywalk/fortran-quadratic-solver/README.md

-# fortran-quadratic-solver
+# Quadratic Solver

-Quadratic solver in Fortran 95
+A quadratic solver in Fortran 95, just for fun.